-This teapot is enameled on the inside
+This teapot has an enamel lining on the inside.

-If you want to check out this cute teapot here is an affiliate link to
+If you want to check out this cute teapot, here is an affiliate link to

 Iwachu Japanese Artisan Iron Teardrop Teapot Series

 This teardrop-shaped cast iron teapot from Iwachu is a contemporary take on a classic design.
 It features an elongated spout and a squat body.
 This design helps ensure a clean and smooth pour with no dripping.

 This particular teapot has a 23-ounce capacity and serves up to four.
 The Teardrop Teapot is available in classic matte black, turquoise, pink, and purple.
 An enamel coating on the inside helps resist rust.

-matte finish and whether you are traditionalist like myself or
+It has a smooth matte finish, whether you are a traditionalist like me.

 Yes, the teapot has a removable stainless steel infuser.

-You can check out this pretty neat looking teapot on Amazon
+You can check out this pretty neat-looking teapot on Amazon

 Iwachu Maple Leaf Cast Iron Teapot Series

-This design is so popular that other manufacturers copy the
+This design is so popular that other manufacturers copy the design.

-|Capacity||This teapot holds 22-Ounces or 2.8 full cups.
+This teapot holds 22 ounces or 2.8 full cups.

-Yes, the teapot has an easy to clean infuser.|
+Yes, the teapot has an easy-to-clean infuser.

 Iwachu Japanese Iron Teapot, Honeycomb Series

-This series of teapots feature an elegant honeycomb design.
-The Japanese have been using this hexagonal pattern as a template for samurai armor for centuries.
-The Honeycomb Series teapots are available in a 30-ounce capacity, which is perfect for tea service.
+This series of teapots features an elegant honeycomb design.
+The Japanese have used this hexagonal pattern as a template for samurai armor for centuries.
+The Honeycomb Series teapots are available in a 30-ounce capacity, perfect for tea service.
 They are all coated in enamel to resist rust.

-the teapot, a real sense of individual character.
+The surface of this Iwachu teapot is pebbly and gives the teapot a real sense of individual character.

 The honeycomb series comes in a variety of sizes.
-However, it is

-The teapot is enameled for easy cleaning
+The teapot has an enamel lining for easy cleaning.

-Yes, the teapot has a big wide stainless steel infuser.
+Yes, the teapot has a big, wide, stainless steel infuser.

-With a nearly a quart of tea, the teapot is ideal if you have a few
+With nearly a quart of tea, the teapot is ideal if you have a few friends around for tea.

 Where to buy